konrad-szychowiak/git-smelt/README.md

 ![npm type definitions](https://img.shields.io/npm/types/git-smelt?style=flat-square)
 ![Snyk Vulnerabilities for npm package](https://img.shields.io/snyk/vulnerabilities/npm/git-smelt?style=flat-square)

-🚧 A NPM package, that provides unified access to the APIs of different git hosting providers.
+> 🚧 A NPM package, that provides unified access to the APIs of different git hosting providers.

+**Problem:**
+There are many platforms, that provide git hosting.
+All of them also provide their own APIs, allowing us to perform different actions.

 ## Installation and Usage